 Blood testing.
 After donation, every unit of blood is tested for certain diseases, such as hepatitis B and C, HIV, West Nile virus, syphilis, and HTLV-I/II viruses.
 If any disease is detected, the blood is thrown away.

 Quarantine.
 Donated blood is kept isolated from other blood and cannot be used for any purpose until it passes all required tests.

 Quality assurance.
 Blood centers must keep careful records of every unit of donated blood.
 If a problem arises involving a donated unit of blood, the blood center must notify the FDA and work with them to correct the problem.

 Donating blood for your own use

-or banking your own blood before the surgery (autologous donation).
+If you are going to have surgery and expect to need a blood transfusion, you may want to consider donating or banking your own blood before the surgery (autologous donation).

 For more information on this option, see: